ffliza/BRAAIN/README.md

-# 🔍 Building the Resilience and Accountability of Artificial Intelligence in Education
+# 🔍 Building the Resilience and Accountability of Artificial Intelligence Navigation in Education
-*A research project funded by [EPSRC](https://epsrc.ukri.org/) and [AISI](https://www.aisi.org/)*
+*A research project funded by [EPSRC](https://epsrc.ukri.org/) and [AISI](https://www.aisi.gov.uk/)*

 ![Project Banner](https://via.placeholder.com/1200x400?text=AI+Navigation+Resilience+Project)
 *(Replace with a high-quality image of AI navigation, lab work, or conceptual visuals.)*